-Is there ever a right time to ask about salary?
+Is there ever a right time to ask about salary during the interview process?
 Bringing money up during the first interview might be one of the most uncomfortable things to do.
 But money is one of the main reasons we all take up jobs, isn’t it?

 Some industry experts, such as Shawn D’Souza, 2015 -2017 talent acquisition manager at Workopolis, insist that the salary conversation is not for the candidate to initiate.
 On another hand, some others would rather discuss it with the candidate to be sure that they’re paying what the candidate is worth.

 Some others entirely agree that the candidate should ask the question, but it’s a matter of timing.
 A Robert Half survey cited by Payscale revealed that 31% of hiring managers are comfortable with the question being brought up during the first interview, while 38% think the second interview is ideal.
 Surprisingly, some others favour the salary question being asked during a phone interview.

 Clearly, the opinions are divided.
 But if you choose at any stage to ask about your salary during an interview, here are excellent tips on how to do so.

 Know the numbers and prepare your mind

 Every role in every industry has a general market value.
 To kickstart a conversation about the potential salary, you need to have a target that’s in line with the market, so you need to conduct some fair research.